top of page

 Brief History of the Tiskilwa Historical Society

 We are a small group with big ideas, and we hope to continue to grow in accomplishments as well as membership.
-By preserving the past and honoring the present, we want to contribute to the future of our little village in the valley, Tiskilwa, a gem with many sparkling facets.
+By preserving the past and honoring the present, we want to contribute to the future of our The Gem of the Valley (the meaning of "Tiskilwa" in the poetic language of the Potawatomi) with many sparkling facets.

-Since January 2006, we’ve grown from a small gathering of eight people sitting around a kitchen table to discuss start-up ideas into a thriving organization with more than 300 members.
-About half of our members live nearby; the rest are long-distance but supportive friends, whom we affectionately call “Tiskilwannabes.”
+Since January 2006, we’ve grown from a small gathering of eight people sitting around a kitchen table to discuss start-up ideas into a thriving organization with more than 370 members.
+Fewer than half of our members live nearby; the rest are long-distance but supportive friends whom we affectionately call “Tiskilwannabes.”

 By August 2006, we already owned our museum building on Main Street, a gift from the Board of Trustees of Arispie Township.
 With that stroke of good fortune, our Museum on Main began.
 By early 2007, we’d begun offering monthly programs to help tell the story of own local history as well as our citizens’ contributions and experiences in the larger world.

-At that time, we closed the old doors for six weeks in order to pack and move to our new facility, the former United Methodist Church, also on Main Street, and also a gift – this time from the United Methodist Conference of Peoria.
+In early 2010, we closed our first museum's doors for six weeks in order to pack and move to our new facility, the former United Methodist Church, also on Main Street and also a gift – this time from the United Methodist Conference of Peoria.
 Our Grand Opening was on March 21, 2010, when Mother Nature greeted us on that first day of spring with a snowstorm!

-Once a month, we continue to add donated items to our permanent displays, both upstairs and down.
-In the Timeline Gallery, we offer a Special Exhibit which changes three times a year.
-The diverse showcases there have included local Native American artifacts, an overview of Tiskilwa’s commercial memorabilia 1880-1960, and an exhibition of watercolors of local scenes
+Once a month, we continue to add donated items to our permanent displays in both museums.
+In the Timeline Gallery at Museum on Main, we offer a Special Exhibit which changes three times a year.
+The diverse showcases there have included work by local photographers, indigenous artifacts, an overview of business memorabilia 1880-1960, and an exhibition of watercolors of local scenes by local artists.

 A warm and welcoming atmosphere is evident the minute you step in the door.
 Parents need not nag their children with a constant barrage of “Don’t touch!” warnings because everything that is not under glass is intended to be picked up and played with or examined.
-We hope that you’ll come to visit soon and experience it for yourself.
+We hope you’ll come to visit soon and experience our museums for yourself.

 bottom of page